-28.321 Three cities belonging to the primary victim are reduced.
-The primary victim chooses which cities.

-28.322 If the primary victim has Mysticism, Deism or Enlightenment one less city is reduced per civilization card held.
-The effects of Mysticism, Deism and Enlightenment are cumulative.

-28.323 If the primary victim has Universal Doctrine one extra city is reduced.
+- 28.321 Three cities belonging to the primary victim are reduced.
+The primary victim chooses which cities. - 28.322 If the primary victim has Mysticism, Deism or Enlightenment one less city is reduced.
+The effects of Mysticism, Deism and Enlightenment are cumulative. - 28.323 If the primary victim has Universal Doctrine one extra city is reduced.